twocentsmusic/PSYC341OER/_pages/sensation-perception.md

 <figure>
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/ear.png" alt="diagram of the human ear, labeling various pieces of anatomy associated with hearing including the ear drum, cochlea, and auditory nerve." style="width:100%">
     <figcaption> Figure 4.
 Diagram of the human ear.
 Notice the Cochlea labeled here: it is the location of the auditory Hair Cells that are tonotopically organized.
-Image: Adam Privitera, CC-BY-NC-SA 4.0</figcaption>
+[4] </figcaption>
 </figure>

 In order for us to sense sound waves from our environment they must reach our inner ear.
 Lucky for us, we have evolved tools that allow those waves to be funneled and amplified during this journey.
 Initially, sound waves are funneled by your **pinna** (the external part of your ear that you can actually see) into your **auditory canal** (the hole you stick Q-tips into despite the box advising against it).
 During their journey, sound waves eventually reach a thin, stretched membrane called the **tympanic membrane** (eardrum), which vibrates against the three smallest bones in the body—the malleus (hammer), the incus (anvil), and the stapes (stirrup)—collectively called the **ossicles**.
 Both the tympanic membrane and the ossicles amplify the sound waves before they enter the fluid-filled **cochlea**, a snail-shell-like bone structure containing auditory hair cells arranged on the basilar membrane (see Figure 4) according to the frequency they respond to (called *tonotopic organization*).
 Depending on age, humans can normally detect sounds between 20 Hz and 20 kHz.
 It is inside the cochlea that sound waves are converted into an electrical message.